infor-design/enterprise-wc/doc/CHECKLIST.md

  - [ ] example.index: The main example.html page should just show one simple example and not all variations
  - [ ] test-sandbox.index: The sandbox page should show all other examples in a nicely formatted way.
  - [ ] Standalone Css: Add a basic standalone css example
+ - [ ] Right to Left: Test on lang="ar" that when flipped all is correct (best way is to use flex and justify)
+ - [ ] Locale: Make sure strings are translated, and use number / date / timezone parsers as needed
- - [ ] Compatibility Example: Works in Page with 4.x version
+ - [ ] Side By Side Example: Works in Page with 4.x version
  - [ ] Documentation: Add copious documentation in a README.MD in the folder
  - [ ] TODO: Add a TODO.md for anything needing to be done in the future you think of
  - [ ] Themes: Implement color changes for Themes